-37. The Applicant must carry out the Hebden Road upgrade works described in the documents listed in condition 2(a) of Schedule 2, in consultation with the RMS and to the satisfaction of Council.
+37. The Applicant must carry out the Hebden Road upgrade works described in the documents listed in condition 2(a) of Schedule 2 (including all road furniture, safety signage and markings required to meet relevant road standards), in consultation with the TfNSW and to the satisfaction of Council.
 These construction works are to be commenced within 12 months of the commencement of mining operations within the disturbance areas shown in Figure 2A of Appendix 2, or as otherwise agreed by the Secretary.

-- The road upgrade works identified above include all road furniture, safety signage and markings required to meet relevant road standards, to the satisfaction of the relevant roads authorities. - If there is a dispute between the relevant parties about the implementation of this condition, then any party may refer the matter to the Secretary for resolution.
+If there is a dispute between the relevant parties about the implementation of this condition, then any party may refer the matter to the Secretary for resolution.